General structure and content of the teacher training (200h YTTC)

 Multidisciplinary approach with focus on yoga philosophy

 There are many paths in yoga: Raja, Hatha, Jnana, Karma, Bhakti, Mantra, Nada Yoga are some of them.
-During the various training weekends, these different paths are discussed and practiced in varying degrees of intensity.
-We practice Nada yoga (yoga of vibration and sound) and mantra chanting daily during the training weekends.
+During the training, these different paths are discussed and practiced in varying degrees of intensity.
+We practice Nada yoga (yoga of vibration and sound) and mantra chanting at the beginning of each training day.
 The degree of difficulty of the mantras increases gradually.

-Both in the morning and in the evening we hold a so-called satsang.
+he chanting practice is followed by meditation and a so-called satsang.
 Sat (truth) and –sang (like-minded people/students/teachers) is a form of teaching in which the different branches of yoga are discussed in a group setting.
 The different philosophical yoga principles and an introduction to the vedas (yogic scriptures) are explained and placed in a present-day context for further discussion.

 Active participation during the satsang often leads to animated and in-depth conversations that reveal the deeper meaning of the different yoga principles for each participant.